nicholas-fong/TAPO-camera-motion-detect-and-record/README.md

 # Sensitivity Tuning:

-In the CONFIG block, fine tune the parameters for motion detection sensitivity.
+In the Person detection block, fine tune MIN_PERSON_BBOX_AREA and DNN_CONFIDENCE_THRESH.

-# TAPO camera: <br> person-detection -> video-recording (for indoor/outdoor use)
+# TAPO camera: <br> person-detection -> video-recording <br>(for indoor/outdoor use)

-This scriipt detects a person, then start recording video.
+This scriipt detects a person using Open Source Computer Vision Library, after detection, start recording video.
 Small objects like flying insects or fog droplets will not cause false positives.

-The following two packages are required: <br>
+The following three packages are required: <br>
 *sudo apt install python3-opencv ffmpeg numpy*

-Need two MobileNet_SSD files.
+Need to find and load two MobileNet_SSD files.

-Suggested sub-directory is ~\models\mobilenet_ssd to store the two necessary files.
+Suggested sub-directory is ~\models\mobilenet_ssd\ to store the two files.

 (1) MobileNetSSD_deploy (31k bytes)